 A cantilevered floor truss is used where the span of the truss is required to be extended beyond the supporting wall (or beam) below.
-This may also incorporate a stepdown to facilitate a difference in level for rainwater drainage.
-Note: the truss is not self supporting and requires a support beam system tied back to the main structure.
+Where the floors are cantilevered beyond their capacity, an additional beam may be required to support the ends of the floor trusses.
+The beam at the end of the floor truss should in turn be supported by beams with sufficient back span.
+These beams should be designed by a certified engineer.
+A cantilever floor may also incorporate a stepdown to facilitate a difference in level for rainwater drainage.
+This step down should not exceed 50mm below the level of the main floor..